-The curriculum vitae of the Standing Auditors currently in office are given below.
+The curriculum vitae of the Standing Auditors in office at the date of this Report are given below.

-CESARE CONTI, Chairman of the Board of Statutory Auditors, was born in Bergamo, Italy in 1963.
+Cesare Conti, Chairman of the Board of Statutory Auditors, was born in Bergamo, Italy in 1963.
 Associate Professor of Corporate Finance in the Finance Department of the Università Bocconi in Milan, where he teaches "Corporate Finance", "Financial Management & Markets" and "Financial Risk Management in Businesses" for undergraduate, post-graduate and master courses, in Italian and English.
 Author of numerous publications focused on: corporate finance and business valuations; management of business and financial risks; governance, management, reporting, valuation and balance sheet recognition of derivative products.
 Independent consultant for issues on business valuations, corporate finance, financial risk management, new borrowing operations, refinancing, debt restructuring and the stipulation, restructuring and closure of derivative products.
-Registered in the Register of Chartered Accountants of Milan, Register of Legal Auditors and Register of Technical Consultants for the Court of Milan.
+Registered in the Register of Chartered Accountants of Milan, Register of Statutory Auditors and Register of Technical Consultants for the Court of Milan.